mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 and provide a freshly minted NFT to the recipient, so that the NFT can be put up for auction.

-This action only makes sense when auction is running on devnet.
+This action is intended for testing purposes on local devnets.
+It has no effect on mainnet or public testnets.

 Request parameters: